 Change the now-shifted 27th and 28th paragraphs as follows:

-The AP may send an unsolicited group addressed or individually addressed Channel Usage Response frame to the STAs that have requested channel usage information or have received channel usage information in a (Re)Association Response frame if the corresponding channel usage information needs to be updated.
-The Country element shall be included in the unsolicited and/or group addressed Channel Usage Response or (Re)Association Response frame.
+The AP may send an unsolicited group addressed or individually addressed Channel Usage Response frame to the STAs that have requested channel usage information if the corresponding channel usage information needs to be updated.
+The Country element shall be included in the unsolicited and/or group addressed Channel Usage Response frame.
 The AP may include the Power Constraint information and EDCA Parameter in the Channel Usage Response frame.
 The values of the fields in the Power Constraint and EDCA Parameter Set elements included in the Channel Usage Response frame shall be the same values of the fields in the Power Constraint and EDCA Parameter Set elements that are transmitted by the AP.
+The Country element shall be included in a (Re)Association Response frame that contains gratuitous Channel Usage element(s).

-In trusted channel usage, uponUpon receipt of a Channel Usage element in the Probe Responsea Beacon frame from the associated AP or a Channel Usage Response frame, the receiving STA may use the following:
+In trusted channel usage, uponUpon receipt of a gratuitous Channel Usage element in the Probe Responsea Beacon frame from the associated AP or upon receipt of a Channel Usage element in a Channel Usage Response frame, the receiving STA may use the following:

 The channel usage information as part of channel selection processing